kevbite/kevbite.github.io/_posts/2017-05-18-transfering-big-payloads-with-masstransit-and-azure-blob-storage.md

 ## Other storages and MassTransit with Enchilada

-Now we are using an file system abstraction this means we can use any of the Enchilada's abstractions on top of MassTransit, a full list of these can be found on the main Enchilada [github](https://github.com/sparkeh9/Enchilada) page.
+Now we are using a file system abstraction, this means we can use any of Enchilada's abstractions on top of MassTransit.
+A full list of these can be found on the main Enchilada [github](https://github.com/sparkeh9/Enchilada) page.

-Enchilada also supports ASP.NET Core configuration which allows you to configure how MassTransit will store the large payloads with `appsettings.json` configuration files.
+Enchilada also supports ASP.NET Core configuration, which allows you to configure how MassTransit will store the large payloads, using `appsettings.json` configuration files.

 ## What's next?